 We have started twelve heirloom varieties of tomatoes so far, with another twenty two in the works.
 We will try to cover the sweetness and intensity spectrum so everyone will find their perfect tomato.
 These are heirloom varieties, open pollinated, non-gmo, mostly organic seeds, saved by garden and tomato lovers for generations, handed down from Father to son, Mother to daughter, to preserve the tastes and textures of their family fabric.
 So many of them have wonderful stories attached to their survival to present day.

 Every year my father would carefully save his precious seeds, labeling them in envelopes in his perfect European hand.
 He was a very meticulous and detail oriented man.
-He started his seeds in yogurt containers with four perfect holes cut in the bottom with a scalpel for drainage, placed in the kitchen window.
-From the window to the small cold frame he’d built, to the garden, where the best, earliest, sweetest and latest were all identified with a piece of string for seed saving and next years planting.
-While he didn’t grow many varieties, the reds were delicious, his yellows not mealy and the joy of those little red cherrys delighting the children and grandchildren.
-I have since grown more varieties and experienced the wonder of new taste adventures in growing.
+He started his seeds in yogurt containers with four cut-outs, performed with a scalpel for drainage, then placed in the kitchen window.
+From the window they went to the small cold frame he’d built, then into the garden, where the best, earliest, sweetest and latest were all identified with a piece of string for seed saving and the next years planting.
+While he didn’t grow many varieties, the reds were delicious, his yellows not mealy, the little red cherry’s delighting the children and grandchildren, his favorite was “sweet 100”.
+He was a Burpee customer and preferred hybrids.
+I myself have a preference for the older heirlooms and have grown more varieties than my father dreamed of, however not as skillfully as he.

-I love the stories, the memories, the taste and wonderful textures of these unique fruits.
-They are part of my heritage, my memories and taste history, now growing these rare heirloom fruits again to save them and the seeds for our future generations so they can experience the joy and blissful mess of biting into a rich juicy tomato and sucking hard to keep ahead of the juices before they’re lost to the ground, dress or shirt.
+I love the idea of preserving these special fruits for our future generations so they can experience the joy and blissful mess of biting into a rich juicy tomato and letting the juices spill where they may.